Hey, welcome to my Coinbase review!

 Lack of Anonymity

 Although it is one of the features that make Coinbase safe to use, for some, the lack of anonymity can be a problem.
-First, Coinbase is obligated to report its users’ info to the governing bodies who regulate it.
-That means that what you hold in crypto assets will officially be on record and you will be expected to pay whatever crypto taxes your country’s laws require.
+First, Coinbase is obligated to report its users’ info to the governing bodies that regulate it.
+This means that what you hold in crypto assets will officially be on record and you will be expected to pay whatever crypto taxes your country’s laws require.

 This defeats the purpose of cryptocurrency for some, as it was designed to be a decentralized and anonymous way of transacting wealth.